-- Accelerated depreciation charges to bring the net book value of all tangible assets down to nil by 31 December 2019.
-This has been estimated on the assumption of no residual value in the assets. - Estimated reinstatement costs for the premises based on advice from the Deutsche Bank Corporate Real Estate team. - Onerous lease provisions for the remainder of each lease from 31 December 2019 until the earlier of the lease end dates or break dates as disclosed in note 18.
+- Estimated reinstatement costs for the premises based on advice from the Deutsche Bank Corporate Real Estate team. - Onerous lease provisions for the remainder of each lease from 31 December 2020 until the earlier of the lease end dates or break dates as disclosed in note 17. - Onerous expenses in relation to 2021 for which the Company will not derive any economic benefit.